-A defective product can cause serious injuries and even death to unsuspecting consumers.
+A defective product can cause serious injuries and even death to consumers.
 A personal injury lawsuit can lead to compensation for pain and suffering, medical bills, lost wages, and more.

 Elements Necessary to Prove a Product Liability Case